robcharlwood/gcp-av/README.md

 * Update the ``terraform/terraform.tfvars`` file with your own details for your google project and Slack webhook url.
 * Create a new private Google Cloud Storage bucket called ``gcp-av-terraform``.
 This allows you to store terraform state remotely if working in a team.

 In order for terraform state to work correctly, you should be working with a bucket that supports versioning.
-Annoyingly, this doens't seem to have a toggle in the Google Cloud Console and so you have to do this remotely via their APIs.
+Annoyingly, this doesn't seem to have a toggle in the Google Cloud Console and so you have to do this remotely via their APIs.

 To turn on versioning in our terraform bucket, follow the steps below: